Nikki Turner (public health advocate)

 Nicola Mary Turner is a New Zealand public health advocate who is a professor at the University of Auckland and medical director of the Immunisation Advisory Centre, an organisation that advises the New Zealand medical profession and the New Zealand Government.
 She has contributed to advisory committees for the New Zealand Ministry of Health, is a spokesperson for the Child Poverty Action Group (Aotearoa New Zealand) and works in general practice.
-Much of her research and outreach has focused on improving immunisation coverage and closing equity gaps for the national schedule vaccine delivery in New Zealand and she has commented publicly on these issues during COVID-19 in New Zealand.
+Much of her research and outreach has focused on improving immunisation coverage and closing equity gaps for the national schedule vaccine delivery in New Zealand and she has commented publicly on these issues during COVID-19 pandemic in New Zealand.

 Education and career

 Turner holds a Bachelor of Medicine and Surgery (MBChB), a Diploma of Obstetrics Gynaecology and Family Planning (Dip Obs) and a Masters of Public Health (MPH Hons) from the University of Auckland.
 She was awarded a Diploma of Paediatrics (DHC) by the UK Royal College of Physicians.
-In 2014 the University of Auckland awarded Turner a Doctorate of Medicine (MD) for a thesis titled Factors associated with immunisation coverage for the childhood immunisation programme in New Zealand: 1999–2012.
+In 2014, the University of Auckland awarded Turner a Doctorate of Medicine (MD) for a thesis titled Factors associated with immunisation coverage for the childhood immunisation programme in New Zealand: 1999–2012.

 In 1997, in response to low immunisation coverage and equity gaps in the New Zealand immunisation programmes, Turner developed the Immunisation Advisory Centre, (IMAC) an organisation situated at the University of Auckland, that nationally provides independent and factual research-based scientific information regarding vaccine-preventable diseases and the benefits and risks of immunisation.
 Turner noted that at the time the Immunisation Advisory Centre was set up, there was a "vocal and influential anti-vaccination movement reflecting, an absence of trust in science and a primary healthcare system that wasn't very well organised...[but]...as the New Zealand community...got behind this, the angry anti-immunisation stuff [was] a lot less, because immunisation's normalised now as a positive part of raising healthy children.
 Whereas back then you had to make an active decision to immunise, now you have to make an active decision not to".
 As of 2023, Turner is Medical Directory for IMAC.

 Turner was a senior lecturer at the University of Auckland from 2005 until becoming an associate professor in 2013.
 On 1 January 2014, she was appointed as a professor in the Department of General Practice and Primary Care at the same university.

 Turner has been part of the General Practice team at Newtown Union Health Services (NUHS), Broadway, Wellington, since 2011, and is an associate and spokesperson for the Child Poverty Action Group.